oracle-livelabs/goldengate/ggs-bidirectional-replication/two-way/two-way.md

 ## Task 1: Add and run an Extract

-First, create the Extract for the target (ADW) database.
+First, create the Extract for the target (ALK) database.

 1. In the navigation menu, click **Extracts**.